laserpointlabs/procos/docs/first_order_summary/use_cases.md

 - SME writes steps in plain words
 - DAS drafts a BPMN diagram
 - Team reviews and runs it as an MVP
+- Completed processes can be selected elsewhere (e.g. process for preporcessing data in the data workbench)

 ```mermaid
 flowchart LR